I've spent decades learning that silence at a family table isn't absence — it's the most expensive form of presence I know how to offer.

 The Math Nobody Teaches You About Family Conversations

-When someone asks me at a family dinner why I won't eat the stuffing their mother made, I have about four seconds to decide: Do I explain — again — that I went vegan after watching Ray die from Parkinson's, that I spent months reading everything I could about neurodegeneration and diet, that every meal is now a quiet act of refusal against the thing that took him?
-Or do I smile and say, "Oh, I'm not hungry yet"?
+When someone asks me at a family dinner why I'm not eating the roast, I have about four seconds to decide: Do I explain — again — that I shifted my diet after spending months researching the connections between nutrition, cognitive performance, and long-term health?
+That every meal has become a quiet, deliberate act tied to values I've developed through years of reading behavioral science and watching people I admire deal with preventable decline?
+Or do I smile and say, "Oh, I ate late — I'm not that hungry yet"?

-I've written before about the negotiation that every shared meal requires when your values have shifted in ways the people around you didn't sign up for.
+We've written before about the negotiation that every shared meal requires when your values have shifted in ways the people around you didn't sign up for.
 But the family table is a particular kind of negotiation — because the stakes aren't just social.
 They're relational.
 They're historical.
-The stuffing isn't just stuffing.
-It's someone's mother's recipe, and declining it means something nobody wants to spell out.
+The roast isn't just a roast.
+It's your mum's recipe, and declining it means something nobody wants to spell out.

 So I go quiet.
 Not because I've withdrawn.
 Because I've done the math.